Python-GIS-book/site/source/part2/chapter-05/md/01-introduction-to-geographic-data-in-python.md

 How do we represent geographic features such as roads, buildings, lakes or mountains on a computer?
 How can we analyze spatial relations between these features?
 How can we link abstract geometric objects to actual locations on the Earth?
 What is the difference between geographic and projected coordinate reference systems?
 How can we automate GIS operations or analyses in Python?
 This chapter introduces you to the basic concepts and approaches related to Geographic Information Systems (GIS) and spatial data analysis.
 Geographers and GIS professionals might already be familiar with most of these concepts, but we hope this section helps beginners to grasp the basic concepts essential to understad the approached presented in this part of the book.

-## Ways to represent spatial data
+## Ways to represent spatial data on a computer

 To be able to work with real world geographic objects (such as roads or lakes) on a computer, we need to represented them in a format that the computer can understand and work with.
-These representations are typically simplifications of the real world which are represented either with **vector** or **raster** *{term}`data model`*.
+These representations are simplifications of the real world which are typically represented either with **vector** or **raster** *{term}`data model`*.
 Vector and raster data formats are very different by nature.
 Figure 5.2 shows how physical objects, such as roads and buildings, can be represented as vectors or rasters.
+In addition, there are other models which *extend* the previous ones, such as *{term}`spatio-temporal data model`* which incorporates time as one additional dimension to the geographic dimension.
+There are also models that *integrate* vector or raster data models, such as *{term}`topological data model`* which is typically build around vector data.
+This model can be used to represent e.g. street **networks** in a way that the topological relationships are incorporated in the core model design, which happens to be very useful for example when aiming to find a shortest route between two locations.

 The vector representation of the road and building features (shown on the left in Figure 5.2) are constructed from points in geographical space which are connected to each other forming lines and polygons.
 The subplots on the right, shows raster representations of the same features.
 They are constructed from rectangular cells (also called as pixels) that form a uniform grid, i.e. a raster.
 The grid is associated to specific geographical location and each cell of the grid contains a value representing some information, such as elevation, temperature or presence/absence (as in this figure).
 The cell size of the grid can vary.
 For example, the top-right subplot represents the roads with 10 meter *{term}`spatial resolution`*, i.e. the size of an individual cell is 10 by 10 meters, whereas the bottom-right subplot represents the buildings with 1 meter spatial resolution.
 When working with raster data, the spatial resolution is an important aspect, because it determines how accurately the real-world entities, such as buildings, can be represented or identified from the data.
+Lastly, the roads on the top-left could be represented as a network, which is a vector-based data structure consisting of intersections (called *nodes*) that are represented as points, and streets connecting the nodes that are represented as lines (called *edges*).
 Because the vector and raster data models are very different, there are typically a different set of GIS tools and methodologies applied for raster and vector data.
 However, the vector and raster worlds are not totally isolated from each other, as in many cases it is useful to convert the data from one format to another for specific operations, as has been done in Figure 5.2.

 ![_**Figure 5.2.** Vector and raster representations of roads and buildings._](../img/vector_vs_raster.jpg)

 _**Figure 5.2.** Vector and raster representations of roads and buildings._

 <!-- #region -->
-## Data models for representing geographic information on a computer

 <!---
 Vector data can be produced in many ways.
 - Points